 Investment bankers provide organizations with advice on the right kind of financial securities to issue, such as stocks or bonds, as well as the best methods, timing, and prices for doing so.
 They also take care of underwriting, which is the process of placing the securities with investors.

 They not only work with privately held and publicly traded businesses but also underwrite municipal bonds and other debt products.

 We’ll talk about the following topics:

-Watch Intellipaat’s Youtube video on How to Become an Investment Banker.
+Watch Intellipaat’s Youtube video on Investment Banking Online Course: